Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 Duration: 1

 ### Overview
-We can officially say our developer has completed their assigned task successfully.
-With the `truck_age` column in place and correctly calulated, our `sysadmin` can clean up the left over table and sign off for the day.
+We can officially say our developer has completed their assigned task.
+With the `truck_age` column in place and correctly calulated, our `sysadmin` can clean up the left over Table and sign off for the day.

 ### Step 1 - Dropping a Table
-To remove the table from our database, please execute the next query which leverages [DROP TABLE](https://docs.snowflake.com/en/sql-reference/sql/drop-table).
+To remove the Table from our Database, please execute the next query which leverages [DROP TABLE](https://docs.snowflake.com/en/sql-reference/sql/drop-table).

 ```
 DROP TABLE frostbyte_tasty_bytes.raw_pos.truck;